-Dr. Elizabeth H. Blackburn is the President of The Salk Institute for Biological Studies in La Jolla, California.
+Dr. Elizabeth H. Blackburn is the Morris Herzstein Professor of Biology and Physiology, in the Department of Biochemistry and Biophysics at the University of California San Francisco (UCSF).
 Dr. Blackburn earned a Bachelor of Science and a Master of Science at the University of Melbourne and earned her Ph.D. from the University of Cambridge in England.
 She went on to do her postdoctoral study in molecular and cellular biology at Yale University, and in 1978 joined the faculty of the University of California, Berkeley in the Department of Molecular Biology.
 In 1990, she moved to the Department of Microbiology and Immunology at University of California, San Francisco (UCSF), where she served as Department Chair from 1993 to 1999.

 For more than a quarter century, Dr. Blackburn has been investigating the structure and role of telomeres.
 More recently, she has been applying her insights into telomere biology to the development of a new anti-cancer therapy that forces cells with active telomerase to make errors during telomere synthesis, effectively triggering cellular suicide.